Do I need travel insurance? Really?

 Cheat Sheet on What Insurance to Buy by Country

 The bloggers give you their sense of the need for insurance below.
-For those who want to skip the reasoning and go right trusting these travelers, here’s the list by country.
+For those who want to skip the reasoning, here are the companies they recommend.

 Top American Travel Blogger Says You Definitely Want to Be Insured

 I think that travel insurance doesn’t get the recognition that it deserves and while I never travel without it, most of the people I know almost never buy it.
 This has always confused me – we insure every other investment in our lives, so why not the travel experience?
 After all, there’s a greater chance of having a severely delayed flight than an earthquake destroying my house.